arcadeangel/coinop4charity/journal.md

 Frogger, Cruisin USA, Pacman and other runner games offer temporary distractions and escapisms that may not be sufficient when presented alone in a youth center arcade, and when lacking other options, may create a sinkhole psychological effect by itself.
-An E rated, all ages, game where you are being chased nonstop is as stress inducing as its fun and it may not have the same physiological effects on a young mind... yet there are parents who load their kids gameroom full of just this stuff.
+An E rated, all ages, game where you are being chased nonstop is as stress inducing for one mind as its fun or nostalgic for another, and it may not have the same physiological effects like a one size fits all hat on a young developing mind.
+There are high IQ parents with the best of intentions who load their kids gameroom full of just this genre of game.

-While many of our parents (understandably) raised us with a bias and often disdain for our fighting games... the studies show some interesting potential benefits and upsides that they may have not been taking into consideration.
+While many of our parents (understandably) raised us with a bias and often disdain for our fighting games... there are studies that show some interesting data with potential benefits and other possible upsides that they may have not been taking into consideration before.

-There is the argument that skill-based, high-engagement games like Marvel vs Capcom or the classic Street Fighter (and similar fighting/action titles) offer something different: agency, resilience practice, emotional regulation under pressure, and an everlasting social connection.
+There is this argument that skill-based, high-engagement games like Marvel vs Capcom or the classic Street Fighter (and similar fighting/action titles) offer something different: agency, resilience practice, emotional regulation under pressure, and a long lasting social connection thats highly memorable.

-There is an unpopular but (for me personally relatable) idea that fighting/action games create controlled stress + recovery cycles, that are beneficial to developing minds.
+There is an unpopular but (personally relatable) idea that fighting/action games create controlled stress + recovery cycles, that are beneficial to developing minds.
 Studies show that players also experience arousal (heart rate, focus) but often show physiological recovery markers (higher heart-rate variability, lower cortisol) afterward, plus higher positive emotion.

 Trauma-informed game-based social-emotional learning programs that emphasize regulation, coping, and perseverance show gains in emotional control and resilience among youth exposed to adversity.

 Games that require reading opponents, executing timing, and improving through deliberate practice restore a sense of competence and personal responsibility for outcomes.

 Strategy and skill-based games (as opposed to pure chance) align with better developmental patterns.
-Our very own Circuit Runner is a good example of a runner game with some strategy elements (for ex: avoiding the green "boosts" to maintain control and low speed) but the optics/theatrics and feel good vibe on that is nowhere near going from a combo special move to seeing Sub Zero turn your opponent into an ice sculpture.
-Everyone deserves that level of fun, shouldn't be just if you have the change to spare or can afford to privately purchase it.
+Circuit Runner from our own game terminal is a good example of a runner game with some strategy elements (for example: avoiding the green "boosts" to maintain low speed and control over the Circuit Runner) but the optics/theatrics and feel good vibe on that is nowhere near as memorable or adrenaline pumping as going from a combo special move to seeing Sub Zero turn your opponent into an ice sculpture.
+Everyone deserves that level of fun, and it really shouldn't be just if you have the money to spend on the machine or can afford to privately purchase it.
+I think if less kids had to choose between lunch money and a round of Mortal Kombat the world would be a much easier place.
+I bet you a great majority of those machines are on private residences accessible only to a handful of the same people.

-Local multiplayer fighting games force face-to-face interaction, turn-taking, trash-talk that stays in the game, and shared wins/losses.
-This is very different from isolated mobile/console play.
+Local, in person/face-to-face multiplayer fighting games force real life face-to-face interaction, turn-taking, trash-talk that stays in the game, and shared wins/losses.
+This is very different from the increasingly growing isolated mobile/console play.
-Supervised recreational spaces that keep youth engaged and off the street show associations with lower juvenile offending.
+Supervised recreational spaces can help with preserving this tradition while keeping youth engaged and off the street show.
+Studies associate areas that have these sort of youth centers engaging the community with lower juvenile offending.
 Structured group activities that build competence and social connection are key ingredients in successful programs for  youth.

 Casual/“shut off” or "running" games excel at short-term mood repair and distraction (which is useful in medical settings or acute stress).
 For chronic adversity, repeated pure escapism is less adaptive.
 Reviews of commercial games for youth mental health find benefits across genres, but the deeper developmental gains (regulation, resilience, social skills) come more reliably from games that demand attention control, challenge, and recovery from failure.